studersi/test-4/tutorial-7/README.md

 The first command line reads the inbound *anomaly score*.
 It’s the second-to-last value in the *access log line*.
 We take the two last values (*egrep*) and then *cut* the first one out.
 We then sort the results using the familiar *sucs* alias.
 The outbound *anomaly score* is the last value in the *log line*.
 This is why there is no *cut* command on the second command line.

 The results give us an idea of the situation: The vast majority of requests pass the *ModSecurity module* with no rule violation: 9920 requests with score 0.
 80 requests violated one or more rules.
 This is not a standard situation for the Core Rules.
 In fact, I provoked additional false alarms to give us something to look at.
-The Core Rules are so optimized these days that you need a lot of traffic to get a reasonable amount of alerts - or you need to raise the paranoia level very high on a non-tuned system.
+The Core Rule Set is so optimized these days that you need a lot of traffic to get a reasonable amount of alerts - or you need to raise the paranoia level very high on a non-tuned system.

 A score of 41 appears twice, corresponding to a high number of serious rule infractions.
 This is very common in practice, where a serious SQL injection attempt sets off a series of alarms.
 In 41 cases, we didn’t get any score for the server’s responses.
 These are log entries of empty requests in which a connection with the client was established, but no request was made.
 We have taken this possibility into account in the regular expression using *egrep* and are also taking into account the default value, "-".
 Besides these empty entries, nothing else is conspicuous at all.
 This is typical, if a bit high.
 In all likelihood, we will be seeing a fair number of violations from the requests and very few alarms from the responses.